singh-man/books/crackingTheCoding/17_hard.md

 Both solutions are, not surprisingly, very similar to the algorithm to shuffle an array.

-**17.4    Missing  Number:** An array A contains all the integers from O to n, except for one number which is missing.
+**17.4    Missing  Number:** An array A contains all the integers from 0 to n, except for one number which is missing.
 In this problem, we cannot access an entire integer in A with a single operation.
 The elements of A are represented in binary, and the only operation we can use to access them is "fetch the jth bit of A[i]," which takes constant time.
 Write code to find the missing integer.
 Can you do it in O(n) time?

 SOLUTION